GOP’s McMorris Rodgers wins, Herrera Beutler leads in Washington state congressional races

 Republican members of Congress in eastern and southwest Washington led their Democratic challengers, in normally safe GOP districts.
 Rep. Cathy McMorris Rodgers defeated Democratic challenger Lisa Brown and Rep. Jamie Herrera Beutler led Democrat Carolyn Long 52 percent to 48 percent.

-Rep. Cathy McMorris Rodgers fended off the toughest challenge of her congressional career and Rep. Jamie Herrera Beutler led her Democratic challenger on election night, as Republicans worked to maintain control of Washington’s congressional districts outside the Puget Sound region.
-Washington’s six Democratic members of the House of Representatives all appeared to be cruising toward re-election on Tuesday night.
+Rep. Cathy McMorris Rodgers fended off the toughest challenge of her congressional career, and Rep. Jamie Herrera Beutler led her Democratic challenger on election night, as Republicans worked to maintain control of Washington’s congressional districts outside the Puget Sound region.
+Washington’s six Democratic members of the House of Representatives all handily won re-election.

-McMorris Rodgers, R-Spokane, the fourth-ranking Republican in the House, defeated Democrat Lisa Brown, with 56 percent of the vote to 44 percent for Brown, in a race that brought unprecedented amounts of political money to Eastern Washington.
+McMorris Rodgers, R-Spokane, the fourth-ranking Republican in the House, easily defeated Democrat Lisa Brown, with 56 percent of the vote to 44 percent for Brown, in a race that brought unprecedented amounts of political money to Eastern Washington.

-Herrera Beutler, R-Camas, led Democratic political newcomer Carolyn Long 52 percent to 48 percent.
+Herrera Beutler, R-Camas, led Democratic political newcomer Carolyn Long, 52 percent to 48 percent.

-Both districts have traditionally voted for Republicans, but Democrats had been hopeful they could make inroads with the seats.
+Both districts have traditionally voted for Republicans, but Democrats had been hopeful they could make inroads.

 1st Congressional District